 Here it is possible to recall, for example, the statement of St. Isaac the Syrian: the prayer of the vindictive is like sowing on a stone.
 That is, if we take offense at someone, are angry, then we can not pray properly.
 And it's good if a person realizes what exactly hinders his prayer.
 And it happens that a person has so many offenses against others, that this is some kind of unconscious cargo, this is just a constant background of his life, and why his prayer turns out to be so dry, lean, he, by and large, can not understand.

 But there may be another point, which is fundamentally different from what I just said.
 It happens that during prayer we remember the person who caused us some pain, and it is possible that we hurt him too.
 And we want to turn to God with something else, and we all have it before our eyes.
 In this case, on the contrary, it is necessary not to try to get rid of these thoughts, but to make the content of your prayer a prayer for this person.
 And this will connect our prayer with life: if our experiences and mental anguish at this time were about one thing, and we would pray for another, it would be artificial, and so our prayer will be whole and truthful.
-It seems very important to me the thought of the holy ascetics that everything that concerns us in this life concerns God, and therefore we do not need anything that disturbs us and concerns our neighbors and our salvation, past God.
+It seems very important to me the thought of the holy ascetics that everything that concerns us in this life concerns God, and therefore we do not need anything that disturbs us and as regards our neighbors and our salvation, past God.
 You have to pray for everything, and you need to talk to the Lord about everything.

 The rule in the tram